BrunoComitre/BrunoComitre/TEST.md

             """Hello my friend, thanks for dropping by!
             This is {nick_name}, I live in {location} and I currently work remotely.
 I am a {role}.
             I’m currently programming on Berghem-Smart Information Security with backend developer using Python and Javascript.
-            I have wide interests, but most of them are {knowledge_base}.

             I have Computer Science and Data Science University, which can add to the field of development.
             With 5 years of experience in the area.
-            I’m data-(science/enginnering) enthusiast for 3 years!
+            I’m data-(science/enginnering) enthusiast for 4 years!
-            My areas of interest are many, although I'm mainly passionate about science of theoretical theory and artificial intelligence; Machine Learning is my main topic of study."""
+            My areas of interest are many, although I'm mainly passionate about science of theoretical theory and artificial intelligence;
+            Machine Learning is my main topic of study.
+            I have wide interests, but most of them are {knowledge_base}."""
         )

         print("Thanks for dropping by, hope you find some of my work interesting.")